TulsiBasetti/ModdMapper/README.md

-# 🧠 MoodMapper – Track Your Moods with Meaning
+# 🧠 MoodMapper – A RESTful Mood Tracking API with Insights and UI

 MoodMapper is a mood journaling platform that helps users log daily emotions and understand their emotional patterns over time.
 It features a custom-built REST API using Flask and MySQL, with an optional modern frontend powered by Streamlit.